waozixyz/geosite/src/lib/posts/GN5-pixel-days.md

 ## **Editorials & Opinions**

-### Advertising Opportunities!

-Are you interested in hundreds of really cool people seeing your product in a video game?
-Here's a unique marketing opportunity - a billboard in GeoCity with YOUR companies name and logo on it!
-Let's get in touch -> advertising@geocats.net

 ### NONACO "Delicious Bites" recall!

 For those that haven't heard, NONACO "Delicious Bites" are full of plastic chunks of varying size.
 Still, they're pretty tasty, and I'd totally recommend them to anyone who likes crunchy snacks.